Douuurado/Douuurado/README.md

 # Hi, I'm Adryan 👋

-I'm a novice software developer passionate about creating software, games, and productivity tools.
+## 🧠 About me
+- I'm a autodidact Software Developer that studies computer Science
+- I have preferences to program games, softwares, IAs and useful tools

 ## 🛠️ Skills
 - Python